ysf-ad/iq-cmae/iq_cmae/README.md

 *   `--contrastive_last_k`: Top layers updated by contrastive loss (default: `4`).
 *   `--shared_layers`: Number of shared encoder layers (default: `9`).

+### Linear Probing / Evaluation

+To evaluate the pre-trained model:

+1.  **Load Weights**: Load the pre-trained encoder weights.
+2.  **Freeze Encoder**: Freeze all encoder parameters.
+3.  **Train Classifier**: Train a linear classifier (e.g., a single Linear layer) on top of the encoder's CLS token output.
+4.  **Datasets**: Use the standard training/test splits for NE-Data or ITALYSIG as described in the paper.

+*Note: The `train.py` script is currently configured for pre-training.
+For evaluation, you can adapt the script to load weights and run a supervised training loop on the classifier head only.*

 ## Architecture Details

 **Input**: $224 \times 224 \times 6$ image split into: